Combinatorial Algorithm for Tropical Linearly Factorized Programming: Introduction

-Thus, the core of our algorithm is to determine a feasible descent direction $J \subset \{1,2,\dots,n\}$.
-We exploit the tangent digraph to analyze the change in the objective value when each entry of $x$ is increased.
-The concept of tangent digraphs was first proposed in~\cite{Allamigeon2013} to characterize the extreme rays of tropical convex cones and was later applied in the tropical simplex method for TLP~\cite{Allamigeon2015} to understand active constraints.
-In this study, we extend the tangent digraph so that we can address the feasibility around the current solution together with the changes in the objective value.
-The tangent digraph $\mathcal{G}(x)$ at $x \in S$ consists of three vertex sets, $U = \{u_1,u_2,\dots,u_p\}$, $V = \{1,2,\dots,n\}$, and $W=\{w_1,w_2,\dots,w_m\}$, corresponding to the rows of $C \otimes x$, entries of $x$, and rows of $A^+ \otimes x \geq A^- \otimes x$, respectively.
-Each directed edge of $\mathcal{G}(x)$ expresses the term that attains the maximum in each row; the edge sets are given by
+Our algorithm is based on the descent method.
+We first show that the descent direction is given by the indicator vector of some subset of $\{1,2,\dots,n\}$.
+This means that we can determine a descent direction in a combinatorial manner.
+Thus, the core of our algorithm is to determine a subset corresponding to a feasible descent direction.
+Next, we exploit the tangent digraph to analyze the change in the objective value when each entry of the decision variable is increased.
+The concept of tangent digraphs was first introduced in~\cite{Allamigeon2013} to characterize the extreme rays of tropical convex cones and was later applied in the tropical simplex method for TLP~\cite{Allamigeon2015} to understand active constraints.
+Tangent digraphs in these works only have edges corresponding to the constraints.
+In this study, we extend the tangent digraph by appending edges corresponding to linear forms in the objective function so that we can deal with tropical linearly factorized polynomials rather than single tropical linear forms.
+Then, we show that a feasible descent direction is determined by solving the minimum $s$-$t$ cut problem on some subgraph of the tangent digraph.